xvi-xv-xii-ix-xxii-ix-xiv/snapshotter/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Author

-Developed by XVI.XV.XII.IX.XXII.IX.XIV
+## Autor & Developed by XVI.XV.XII.IX.XXII.IX.XIV